A Novel Feature of Valence Quark Distributions in Hadrons: New Relations for Valence PDFs

-{\bf New Relations for Valence PDFs:} In general PDFs depend on two independent variables of $x$ and $t$ (or $Q^2$).
+In general, PDFs depend on the two independent variables of $x$ and $t$ (or $Q^2$).
 The relation of Eq.(\ref{corfun}) indicates that at the peak the $x$ weighted PDFs depend analytically only on one variable, $x_p$, and the $t$ dependence is expressed through the $x_p$'s dependence on $t$.
-This situation should result in specific relations for valence PDFs estimated at peak values.
+This situation should result in specific relations for valence PDFs at peak values.